Federal vs. Private Education Loans

 - Most federal loans are eligible for consolidation through the Direct Consolidation Loan program.

-- Affordable interest rates are available.
+- Competitive interest rates are available.

 Before Borrowing a Private Student Loan, Consider the Following

 - Private loan programs may offer variable or fixed interest rates.
+The rate will have an impact on the total cost of the loan.

 - Variable rates for private loans may start out low, but they can rise or fall as the rate indexes change.